E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Related Work

 \subsection{LLMs Directly as Classifier or Ranker}

-Several works propose prompting pre-trained large language models \citep{brownLanguageModelsare, openai2024GPT4TechnicalReporta, touvron2023LLaMAOpenEfficienta} to classify or rerank items given a query. \citet{sachan2022ImprovingPassageRetrieval} use a zero-shot instruction as a prompt to generate the probability of the query given the passage, and use this probability to rank the passage. \citet{qin2024LargeLanguageModels} prompt LLMs to output more relevant passages to a query given a pair of passages, using three approaches for ranking, viz., all-pair comparisons, sorting-based, and sliding window.
-They swap the order of the pairs in the prompt for every pair to de-bias the results.
+Several works propose prompting pre-trained large language models \citep{brownLanguageModelsare, openai2024GPT4TechnicalReporta, touvron2023LLaMAOpenEfficienta} to classify or rerank items given a query. \citet{sachan2022ImprovingPassageRetrieval} uses a zero-shot instruction as a prompt to generate the probability of the query given the passage, and uses this probability to rank the passage. \citet{qin2024LargeLanguageModels} prompt LLMs to output more relevant passages to a query given a pair of passages, using three approaches for ranking, viz., all-pair comparisons, sorting-based, and sliding window.
+They swap the order of pairs in the prompt for each pair to de-bias the results.
 RankGPT \citep{sun2023ChatGPTGoodSearch} uses a zero-shot prompt, with a role-playing instruction component, ``You are RankGPT, an intelligent assistant that can rank passages [...]'', with GPT-4 \citep{openai2024GPT4TechnicalReporta} to generate a ranked list of passages given a query and an unordered list of passages.
-Other listwise ranking methods include LRL \citep{ma2023ZeroShotListwiseDocument} and RankVicuna \citep{pradeep2023RankVicunaZeroShotListwisea}. \citet{zhuang2024SetwiseApproachEffective} propose a setwise prompting approach, which provides a query along with a set of items to LLMs for ranking.
-This approach retains the effectiveness of pairwise ranking approaches while significantly reducing the number of LLM calls to enhance efficiency.
+Other listwise ranking methods include LRL \citep{ma2023ZeroShotListwiseDocument} and RankVicuna \citep{pradeep2023RankVicunaZeroShotListwisea}. \citet{zhuang2024SetwiseApproachEffective} propose a setwise prompting approach that provides LLMs with a query and a set of items for ranking.
+This approach retains the effectiveness of pairwise ranking while significantly reducing the number of LLM calls, thereby enhancing efficiency.

-Despite these advances, existing prompting-based ranking methods still face significant latency issues due to inevitable real-time LLM inference.
+Despite these advances, existing prompting-based ranking methods still face significant latency issues due to inevitable real-time LLM decoding.
 Moreover, they do not explicitly capture user intent or item attribute relevance, making them less effective for queries that require commonsense reasoning.
 In addition, these methods generally lack interpretability, as they provide little insight into why one output is preferred over another.